DashBoard page#

 • Name: field for entering the user name.

-• Login: button used to confirm credentials and access the system.
+• Login: button to confirm credentials and log in to the system.

 3

-Camera setup: section dedicated to camera parameter configuration.
+Camera setup: section dedicated to the configuration of camera parameters.

 4

-FlexiBowl setup: area for setting FlexiBowl movement and control parameters.
+FlexiBowl® setup: area for setting the movement and control parameters of the FlexiBowl®.

 5

-Hopper setup: configuration of hopper parameters such as vibration and discharge.
+Hopper setup: configuration of hopper parameters (vibration and discharge).

 6